It's not just about the headline figures...

-Knowing the detail of the pay gaps in your organisation makes sound business sense - and working to remove any inequalities is the moral and legal thing to do.
+Knowing the detail of the pay gaps in your organisation makes sound business sense - and larger organisations have to publish their gender pay gaps annually.
 We can analyse the data for you, explain our findings and provide you with support and advice on any risk areas we find.

 There are specific definitions that need to be followed, for example about what should be included within 'pay' and 'bonus'.

 The data must be published on the employer’s website, remaining there for three years, and must also be uploaded to a Government website.